-Charles Thomson is a multi-award winning writer.
+Charles Thomson is a multi-award winning writer and journalist.

 Described by media experts as a 'livewire' and a 'credit to his profession', he has won accolades as an investigative journalist, a crime reporter and feature writer.
 His stories have been picked up by the Sun, Mirror, Guardian, Daily Star, Daily Mail, MOJO, Wax Poetics and Huffington Post, among others.

 Charles’ work has been credited with influencing police and Government decision-making.
 In 2016 he won two prestigious national awards after his investigation into a historic paedophile ring forced police to reopen a 25-year-old case.
 In 2015 he was shortlisted for a national award after a series of campaigning environmental reports ‘had a remarkable effect on improving England's most polluted area and prevented those in office from steamrolling local environmental issues’.

 As a crime and court reporter he has covered numerous trials of national and international significance, including child murders and sex abuse cases.
 His investigations have also exposed corruption and incompetence at the heart of the justice system.